 You'll gain more hands-on experience through real-life projects, and by developing a lighting product with support from an industrial partner.
 We also offer a HNC / HND with our partner the LIA.

-As part of your course in lighting design, you’ll get plenty of practical experience – The Cube is a dedicated space on campus where you can practise and realise your creative ideas and designs.
-Our staff are authorised WYSIWYG (lighting and venue pre-visualisation software) trainers.
-Media servers and console programming form an extensive part of this lighting course.
-You can also become qualified to the IET’s 17th Edition Wiring Regulations (additional costs apply), which means that what you learn meets industry requirements.
-Follow us on Facebook.
+As part of your Lighting Design course, you'll get plenty of practical experience - The Cube is a dedicated space on campus where you can practise and realise your creative ideas and designs.
+Our staﬀ are authorised WYSIWYG (lighting and venue pre-visualisation software) trainers.
+Media servers and console programming also form an extensive part of our lighting design course.

-The foundation course is Lighting Design and Technology is delivered in lectures, workshops and laboratories, as well as television studios and other creative spaces.
+The Lighting Design course is delivered in lectures, workshops and laboratories, as well as television studios and other creative spaces.

 Assessment involves a mixture of assignments, coursework, presentations and class tests throughout the year, with exams for some modules.